-The American Cancer Society provides free wigs, head coverings, financial referrals and resources to patients in need.
+The American Cancer Society provides free wigs, head coverings, financial referrals, and resources to patients in need.
 Call (800) ACS-2345 (227-2345) or your local chapter.

-The Patient Advocate Foundation provides education, legal counseling and referrals for cancer patients and survivors concerning managed care, insurance, financial issues, job discrimination and debt-crisis matters.
+The Patient Advocate Foundation provides education, legal counseling, and referrals for cancer patients and survivors concerning managed care, insurance, financial issues, job discrimination, and debt-crisis matters.
 Call (800) 532-5274.

 Ronald McDonald House, supported by Ronald McDonald House Charities, provides a “home away from home” for families of seriously ill children receiving treatment at nearby hospitals.
-Ronald McDonald Houses are temporary residences near the medical facility, where family members can sleep, eat, relax and find support from other families in similar situations.
-In return, families are asked to make a donation ranging on average from $5 to $20 per day, but if that isn’t possible, their stay is free.
+Ronald McDonald Houses are temporary residences near the medical facility, where family members can sleep, eat, relax, and find support from other families in similar situations.
+In return, families are asked to make a donation ranging on average from $5 to $20 per day, but if that isn’t possible, your stay is free.
 Call (630) 623-7048.

-Community voluntary agencies and service organizations, such as United Way of America, Salvation Army, Lutheran Social Services, Jewish Social Services, and Catholic Charities, may offer help.
+Community voluntary agencies and service organizations, such as United Way of America, Salvation Army, Lutheran Social Services, Jewish Social Services, and Catholic Charities may offer help.
 These organizations are listed in your local telephone directory.
 Some churches and synagogues may provide financial help or services to their members.

+The International Union Against Cancer (UICC) consists of international cancer-related organizations that may have helpful information about financial assistance.
 To find a resource in or near your country, you can search the UICC’s membership directory, call + 41 22 809 18 11, or contact the UICC at: